metabase/metabase/docs/troubleshooting-guide/sql-error-message.md

 - If your query uses any SQL variables that point to Metabase models, run each model separately.
 Go to the model by opening the variables panel, or enter the model ID number from the variable in the Metabase search bar.

+- Remember to [read the SQL error message][how-to-read-sql-error] as you try to isolate the problem.
+For more information, go to [How does SQL debugging work?][how-does-sql-debugging-work].

 **Tips for working in the Metabase SQL editor:**

 - Highlight the lines that you want to run, and hit `Cmd + Return` or `Ctrl + Enter`.